 Moving to New South Wales

-About New South Wales
+About Relocating to New South Wales

 When considering coastal cities, let’s start with the obvious.
 Although technically not the capital of Australia, Sydney is the country’s biggest city, with a population of over 5 million.
 As well as having lots going on culturally, Sydney is home to the largest financial district in Australia.
 The city also hosts the largest natural harbour in the world, famously marked by the Harbour Bridge and Sydney Opera House.